okfn/opendatahandbook-old/source/following-up/tell-the-world.rst

 ---------------------------------------

 Many blogs have created a large readership in specialised topic areas.
-It may be worthwhile adding an article about your initative on their site.
+It may be worthwhile adding an article about your initiative on their site.
 These can be mutually beneficial.
 You receive more interest and they receive a free blog post in their topic area.